OpenTermsArchive/docs/content/guidelines/reviewing.en.md

 The updates can be made using the contribution tool and it's effects will be similar to the one seen when adding declaration but with a slight change.
 The pull request created will consist of fewer checks than those that add declarations.
 The checks will guide the reviewer on the key things to look out for during the review process, and a link to inspect the declaration.

-For PRs that update declarations, you should focus should be on two things: history file and the declaration.
+For pull requests that update declarations, you should focus should be on two things: history file and the declaration.

 - **History file:** The history file is a JSON file that keeps track of a service declaration changes.
 It contains a `validUntil` property that the date a specific version of a service declaration was last tracked.
 You have to confirm that this date is the same as the date in the issue opened for the declaration when the bot couldn't track it.
-This issue is usually included in the PR message.
-The history file is updated with every `update` PR.
+This issue is usually included in the pull request message.
+The history file is updated with every `update` pull request.
 You can find more information about the history file [here](https://docs.opentermsarchive.org/contributing-terms/#maintaining-declarations).
-- **Declaration:** for `update` PRs, you only look at the selectors to make sure they are **simple** and also verifiying the **generated declaration** version is relevant and ok.
+- **Declaration:** for `update` pull requests, you only look at the selectors to make sure they are **simple** and also verifiying the **generated declaration** version is relevant and ok.

 ### Step-by-step Review Guide